vulogov/Bund/Documentation/Bund_Library_Guide/lib/load.aliases/index.typ

 #import "@preview/gentle-clues:1.0.0": *
 \
 #danger[
-Content from the external file will alter current VM state ]
+Content from the external file will alter current list of aliases ]
 \
 #rect(